ocaml-flambda/flambda-backend/middle_end/flambda2/docs/to_cmm.md

 let-binding info in the env, thus if the variable's body is not substituted, it simply stays in the env.
 Hence, the env needs to be "flushed" of its accumulated let-bindings at some precise points to ensure that all let-bindings are correctly translated and present in the generated cmm code.
-This presents two challenge:
+This presents two challenges:
 - correctly identify all points where the env needs to be flushed (else variables may be unbound)
 - the env must be treated as a somewhat linear type, more precisely an env can